-A fee of £130 per full school day together with value added tax thereon (if applicable) shall be payable to the Counsellor for the provision of the Counselling Services and such fee shall be payable monthly in arrears within 14 days of receipt of the Counsellor's invoice thereof.
+A fee of TBA per full school day together with value added tax thereon (if applicable) shall be payable to the counsellor for the provision of the counselling.

-Unless agreed otherwise, the Counsellor shall submit a time sheet to London Young Counselling on the last day of each month detailing the Counselling Services provided within that month and any fees due in respect thereof and, where they are registered for value added tax this shall be paid with a valid VAT registration number and certificate.
+Unless agreed otherwise, the counsellor shall submit a time sheet to London Young Counselling on the last day of each month detailing the counselling services provided within that month and any fees due in respect thereof and, where they are registered for value added tax this shall be paid with a valid VAT registration number and certificate.

-In the event that there are periods when there are no Counselling Services for the Counsellor to perform, the Counsellor shall not be paid a retainer for these periods.
-The fee is only payable in respect of Counsellor Services actually provided.
+In the event that there are periods when there are no counselling services for the counsellor to perform, the counsellor shall not be paid a retainer for these periods.
+The fee is only payable in respect of counsellor services actually provided.